bklippstein/perception/README.txt

 http://bklippstein.github.com/perception/

-Perception is a intuitive toolkit for simple everyday debugging.
-It offers a powerfull replacement for print, puts and pp.
+Powerfull replacement for print, puts and pp. Intuitive toolkit for simple everyday debugging.

 You get auto-intended and structured output on your console without any configuration.